260618/crypto-with-fun-template/Group-History_Terminology/README.md

 On miro board we have 5 games and their description.

 **Crypto concept explained:**
-These games teach core cryptographic terminology, the CIA Triad, and the difference between monoalphabetic and polyalphabetic ciphers—showing how classical cipher systems evolved and how modern security concepts connect to them.
+These activities explain key crypto terms, the CIA Triad, and classical cipher types, helping students connect historical methods with modern security concepts.

 ---

 ## 📝 Summary